QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/class/index.md

 * There could be multiple associations between two classes
 * You can add arrows if the association is unidirectional.
 By default, there is no associations meaning it's bidirectional.
+* An association from the class to itself is called self association

 <br>